GSS-Cogs/family-covid-19/datasets/ONS-Which-occupations-have-the-highest-potential-exposure-to-the-coronavirus-COVID-19/spec.md

 ##### Notes
-    The observations are those values that fall below the two Measure types (Proximity to others, Exposure to disease) These are measured using a sandardised scale;
+    The observations are those values that fall below the two Measure types (Proximity to others, Exposure to disease) These are measured using a standardised scale;

     The standardised exposure to disease or infections measure is defined by:
     0 – Never